sef-global/Documentation/Job Roles and Descriptions.md

 * Schedule and confirm appointments for clients, customers, or supervisors.

 ### Operations Executive

+Communicate with the higher management to prepare a strategy for operations to run efficiently and effectively.

+Assist in the development of long term plans to achieve the goals and objectives which are already set.

+Evaluate the performance of the operations of both internal and external activities of the foundation.

+Maintain and ensure the continuation of regular operations of the foundation (for e.g. Facebook Live Sessions).

+Initiate and organize workshops, guest talks and sessions in accordance with the year plan.

 ### Marketing Executive
 ### Creative Design Executive